gohugoio/hugo/docs/content/taxonomies/ordering.md

   main:
     identifier: "Ordering Taxonomies"
     parent: 'taxonomy'
+prev: "/taxonomies/templates"
+next: "/extras/aliases"
 ---

 Hugo provides the ability to both:

- 1. Order the way the keys for an index are displayed
+ 1. Order the way the keys for an taxonomy are displayed
- 2. Order the way indexed content appears
+ 2. Order the way taxonomyed content appears

-## Ordering Indexes
+## Ordering Taxonomies
-Indexes can be ordered by either alphabetical key or by the number of content pieces assigned to that key.
+Taxonomies can be ordered by either alphabetical key or by the number of content pieces assigned to that key.

 ### Order Alphabetically Example:

     <ul>
     {{ $data := .Data }}
-    {{ range $key, $value := .Data.Index.Alphabetical }}
+    {{ range $key, $value := .Data.Taxonomy.Alphabetical }}
     <li><a href="{{ $data.Plural }}/{{ $value.Name | urlize }}"> {{ $value.Name }} </a> {{ $value.Count }} </li>
     {{ end }}
     </ul>